ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 18 October 2024
+{: #devsecops-Oct2024-18}
+{: release-note}

+### Updates for DevSecOps version - open-v9.42.0 and open-v10.23.0
+{: #devsecops-open-v10.23.0-open-v9.42.0}

+Enhanced evidence collection to branch protection checks :   Added a new cli option `--branch-protection-settings-output-path` to `cocoa check pull-request-status` command to collect the branch protection checks in the form of a json file

+### Updates for DevSecOps version - open-v9.41.0 and open-v10.22.0
+{: #devsecops-open-v10.22.0-open-v9.41.0}

+Fast rollback during emergency situation outside normal deployment :   Its now possible to perform rollback during emergency situations.
+See [Rolling back a deployment](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-rollback-deployment) for more details

+Single commit for all artifacts built during pipelinerun :   The Cocoa inventory add command now includes a new from-file flag.
+To add multiple artifact entries, you should place the artifact details in a file and specify the file path with the from-file flag.
+This will read the file and create all the artifact entries in a single commit.

+### Updates for DevSecOps version - open-v9.40.1 and open-v10.21.1
+{: #devsecops-open-v10.21.1-open-v9.40.1}

+Enhance `load_artifact` command
+:   `load_artifact <artifact>` command now lists the properties associated with the artifact command.
+Earlier this used be an error.

+### Updates for DevSecOps version - open-v9.40.0 and open-v10.21.0
+{: #devsecops-open-v10.21.0-open-v9.40.0}

+Availability of `PIPELINE_NAME` environment property
+:   Made `PIPELINE_NAME` environment property across all stages using pipeline annotations

+Enhancements to inventory add validation
+:   If inventory validation was not successful (with cocoa inventory add) during a pipeline run, it will now notify as part of ci-pipeline end message

+Evidence locker using Cloud Object Storage only
+:   Pipelines can move away from git evidence locker.
+Its now possible to use COS as sole evidence locker

+Enhancements to evidence reuse feature
+:   `gosec` scan script will reuse evidence if evidence reuse is enabled

+### Updates for DevSecOps version - open-v9.38.0 and open-v10.19.0
+{: #devsecops-open-v10.19.0-open-v9.38.0}

+Validation of inputs for `cocoa inventory add` command :   Using cocoa inventory add command will now validate inventory fields and provide a message if changes are required to help standardize entries, functionality of command remains unchanged

+Enhancements to evidence reuse feature
+:   `sysdig` scan script will reuse evidence if evidence reuse is enabled

+Refactor compliance scripts
+:   compliance scripts have been refactored to enable execution of individual check

 ## 11 September 2024
 {: #devsecops-Sep2024-09}